Moritz345/tennisrecognition/README.md

 # tennisrecognition

-This Repository is used to host the the application for my master thesis.
+This Repository is used to host the the application and other dependencies for my master thesis.